Gautamd97/Assignment3Part2/README.md

 # Assignment 3 Part 2

-This repository constists of files required to configure a script to run everyday at 05:00 while using a load balancer.
+This repository consists of files required to configure a script to run everyday at 05:00 while using a load balancer.

 ## Create two droplets